 Management proactively monitors the execution of loan contracts terms and is able to receive a consent from respective lenders to waive their right for early demand of loans repayment before the potential breach occurs.
-As a result during the reporting period and as of 31 December 2020 the lenders have modified Group's covenants under the terms of loan agreements: increased the threshold value or temporarily suspended.
-Modified covenants were not breached, so the right of the lenders to demand early repayment of long-term debt as of 31 December 2020 and at the date of approval of the consolidated financial statements has not occurred.
+As a result during the reporting period and as of 31 December 2021 the lenders have modified or temporarily suspended certain Group's covenants under the terms of loan agreements.
+Modified and other covenants under the loan agreements were not breached, so the right of the lenders to demand early repayment of long-term debt as of 31 December 2021 and at the date of approval of the consolidated financial statements has not occurred.